bambetel/md/testdata/str01.md

 ***

+\# not a heading!
 1. Wrapped
 list item
 2. Should be treated like a p.
+    1. sublist
+    2. escaping
+    \3. test
 3. Also wrapped, but in much more elegant a way
     a. with nesting
     b. works
+\4.
+Escaped li

+Markdown
+: Quite messy, but useful and popular
+: Another Markdown standard

+Headings
+: They are allegedly handled by "outline algorithm"

+Edge
+case
+: A situation provoked to prove Markdown dumb

 [1]: Reference

     Can have also a container, just like a li.

+[other]: Second reference
+    [2]: In the early implementation
+    [3]: This behave like simple list nesting